joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

 Let us break the process down.

-First, the NodeJS container is built from the [Dockerfile above](#container-1-nodejs-container) and is defined as a `nodejs` service.
+First, the NodeJS container is built from the same [`Dockerfile`](#container-1-nodejs-container) mentioned above, and is defined as a `nodejs` service.

 ```yaml
 nodejs: